Jeffrey S. Grob

 Jeffrey Scott Grob (born March 19, 1961) is an American Catholic prelate who is currently serving as Archbishop of Milwaukee.
 Before his appointment as Archbishop of Milwaukee he previously served as an auxiliary bishop for the Archdiocese of Chicago from 2020 to 2025.

 Biography

 Early life

 Jeffrey Grob was born on March 19, 1961, in Cross Plains, Wisconsin, the only child of Gerald Grob and Bonnie (Meinholz) Grob, both dairy farmers.
 He attended Saint Francis Xavier School in Cross Plains.
-After deciding to enter the priesthood, by Grob attended Holy Name High School Seminary in Madison, Wisconsin.
+After deciding to enter the priesthood, Grob attended Holy Name High School Seminary in Madison, Wisconsin.

 Grob then entered Saint Meinrad Seminary in St. Meinrad, Indiana, then finished his undergraduate education at the Pontifical College Josephinum in Ohio.
 He received Bachelor of Religious Studies degree from the Josephinum in 1988.
 Grob attended Saint John's University in Minnesota for one year, then continued his studies at Mundelein Seminary in Mundelein, Illinois.
 Grob received a Master of Divinity degree in 1992.